gitter-badger/admin-docs/docs/source/starting.rst

 Create the initial user
 -----------------------
 In case you purchased Effektif along with Signavio and want to setup the integration, you don't have to create the initial Effektif user manually.
-Please jump to section Signavio integration > user management for more information.
+Please jump to section :ref:`signavio-user-management` for more information.

 Effektif users are organized in organisations.
 There is a maximum amount of organisations that can be registered on an on-premise system.
 You will find the maximum number of available organisations in your license file.
 When the initial user registers, he will automatically create the first organisation.